plaans/tyr-custom-domains/aaai_2025/domains/drone/README.md

 ## Modifications

 - Add a duration of 1 time unit to each action.
-- Add control parameters to choose by how much the increase/decrease is done for the three dimensions (*Done with UPF*)
+- Add control parameters to choose by how much the increase/decrease is done for the three dimensions (*Done with UPF*).
+- Cannot move if the drone is already in movement.

 ## Domain Description